Affine algebraic super-groups with integral

 By Lemma \ref{lem:generator}, $C \ \hookrightarrow B$ splits $C$-linearly.
 This, combined with the flatness of (iii), shows that $C \hookrightarrow B$ is an fpqc covering.
 The remaining (i) follows from the ``only if" part of the following (cf.~\cite[Remark 1.1]{Z2}):

-\begin{fact} In general, given a map $C \to B$ of super-rings \textup{(}or namely, of super-algebras over $\mathbb{Z}$\textup{)}, $B$ is finitely presented as a $C$-module if and only if $B$ is finitely generated as a $C$-module and finitely presented as a $C$-super-algebra. \end{fact}
+\begin{fact} In general, given a map $C \to B$ of super-rings, $B$ is finitely presented as a $C$-module if and only if $B$ is finitely generated as a $C$-module and finitely presented as a $C$-super-algebra. \end{fact}

 This can be proved essentially in the same way as in the non-super situation; see \cite[Proof of (B12), p.570]{GW}, for example.
 In fact, the now needed ``only if" is proved as follows (in a slightly different manner from the one of the article cited above).
 Assume that $B$ is finitely presented as a $C$-module.
 Then we have an exact sequence